pav511/argocd-csc/docs/index.rst

 The LOVE applications (``love-<component>``) are mostly handled by their own charts, but this system isn't yet deployed via `Argo CD`_ yet.
 Once it is, the rest of the components will be documented.

+.. _CSC-Ops-with-ArgoCD-Collector-Apps:

 Collector Applications
 ----------------------

 These applications are what `Argo CD`_ calls an app of apps.
-They are collections of CSC (child) applications that are grouped into a particular namespace.
+They are collections of child applications (CSCs, components or both) that are grouped into a particular namespace.
 All collector applications, except ``love``, support running simulators for a CSC.
 The ``summit`` environment is expected to run in real mode, but can be made to use a simulator by specifying CSCs in the ``runAsSim`` key.
 All other sites assume that the CSCs will run in simulation mode except those specified in the ``noSim`` key.